DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ![AnimatorWindow](Images/AnimatorWindow.JPG)

 What is this?
 This is, as the name implies, a controller for our animations on the player.
 In the right side of the window you will see a visual representation of our ["States"](https://docs.unity3d.com/Manual/StateMachineBasics.html).
 For our purposes each state is just an animation.\
-We use this to transition between the different states, or, move between animations.\
+We use this to transition between the different states, or, move between animations.

+#### States

 You can also see an arrow going from the "Entry" state to the "Idle" state.
 This is exactly what is mentioned above.
 Currently, when we play the game the idle animation is played.
 Because idle is hooked up to one of the special states.
 These are :

 * Entry, this is where the controller starts.
 Think of the `Start` function.
 * Any State, this actually represents any of the other states.
 If you have a transition coming off of this it can be called from any other state.
 * Exit, tells the state machine to exit, meaning it no longer will do anything.
 We likely won't need this.

 We have our states, animations, and transitions that move us between them.
 But we need to tell these transitions when they should transistion.
-We do this with parameters.\
+We do this with parameters.

+#### Parameters

 There is a tab on the left side of this window that says ["Paremeters"](https://docs.unity3d.com/Manual/AnimationParameters.html).
 Click on that and you'll see that there is nothing there.
 Let's start by adding one for the idle state.\
 We start by thinking of how the idle state works.
 Is idle a one time thing or can you be in it for a long time?
 Which states can you go to idle from?\
 Well we could at anytime stop moving and become idle and we can be there for as long as we want.\